Lake Atitlan - nov 2023-sophie knight-185

 Argentina

-In Mendoza, March is defined by vendimia, the grape harvest – with early-morning harvests, crushings beginning in the wineries, and long evenings spent around seasonal tables.
+In Mendoza, March is defined by vendimia, the grape harvest – with early-morning picking and grape crushing beginning in the wineries.

-Further south, in El Calafate and El Chaltén, the Patagonian landscape remains open.
-Conditions are still prime for glacier walks, long hikes and boat trips, but high summer has passed, leaving trails and landscapes feeling more spacious and less combed-out than in January or February.
+Further south, in El Calafate and El Chaltén, Patagonia remains open.
+Conditions are still prime for hikes, glacier walks, kayaking and fishing, but high summer has passed, leaving trails and landscapes feeling more far quieter than in January or February – the sweet spot, we think.

 Explore Argentina